beileitang/beileitang_credit_default_anlaysis/README.md

 # Credit default analysising by using Support Vector Machine and Logistic Regression

--The goal of this project is to build a loan default forecasting model by using logistic regression and Support Vector Machines (SVM) with RBF kernel for Peer to Peer Lending (P2P).
+- The goal of this project is to build a loan default forecasting model by using logistic regression and Support Vector Machines (SVM) with RBF kernel for Peer to Peer Lending (P2P).
 By using ROC curve and F score to compare the accuracy of models, thus the best model can be used to evaluate whether the loan should be approved or reject.

 ### Result:
 * From logistic regression, we found there is a positive affect on the probability of loan default, which is not consistent with our hypothesis as well as the practice.